Best Practices for Access Point Security in WatchGuard Cloud

 ThreatSync Response Actions

-With ThreatSync integration, you can perform response actions to Wi-Fi threat incidents in ThreatSync to block wireless client connections to detected malicious access points.
+With ThreatSync enabled, you can respond to Wi-Fi threat incidents in WatchGuard Cloud to block wireless client connections to detected malicious access points.

 - The WatchGuard access point that detects the malicious device must have a dedicated scanning radio and run firmware v2.7 or higher to perform over-the-air response actions and block wireless client connections to the malicious access point.